SATVILab/dotfiles/README.md

 ## Summary

 This repository contains scripts and configurations to enhance your development environment on both HPC clusters and GitHub Codespaces.
 The scripts automate common tasks such as container management with Apptainer, job submission with Slurm, and environment setup.

-For a quick start:
-- **HPC Users**: Clone the repo and run `dotfiles/install-hpc.sh`.
-- **Codespaces Users**: Set this repository as your dotfiles repository in your Codespaces settings.

 ## Setup on HPC